rust-lang/rust/text/0000-unix-socket.md

 `/run/postgresql/.s.PGSQL.5432` in some configurations.
 However, the `socketpair` function can make a pair of *unnamed* connected Unix sockets not associated with a filesystem path.
-In addition, Linux provides a separate *abstract* namespace not associated with the filesystem.
+In addition, Linux provides a separate *abstract* namespace not associated with the filesystem, indicated by a leading null byte in the address.
+In the initial implementation, the abstract namespace will not be supported - the various socket constructors will check for and reject addresses with interior null bytes.

 A `std::os::unix::net` module will be created with the following contents: